Korean War Legacy Project

 1954 Seoul

 Donald Urich recalls Seoul being desolate in 1954.
 He remembers houses were in shambles and businesses were in bad shape.
-He recounts seeing kids without shoes or many clothes in the winter.
-He shares he would have candy for the kids and remembers Seoul being very poor.
-Despite the circumstances, he remembers the people were cordial.
+He recounts seeing kids without shoes and lacking clothes in middle of a severely cold winter.
+He describes interactions with the children through sharing candy with them.
+Despite the challenging circumstances, he remembers the Korean people as cordial.

 Share YouTube: